-ACI IVITY: FREE BEING ME ACTIVITY EVENING Age group 7 - 10 Time needed 1 hour Learning goal Group members learn that there is not just one way to look beautiful, encouraging them to appreciate their bodies for what they can do instead of worrying about their appearance Complete session one of Free Being Me, WAGGGS' new activity pack on self- esteem and body confidence.
+ACTIVITY: FREE BEING ME ACTIVITY EVENING Age group 7 - 10 O Time needed 1 hour A Learning goal Group members learn that there is not just one way to look beautiful, encouraging them to appreciate their bodies for what they can do instead of worrying about their appearance Instructions Complete session one of Free Being Me, WAGGGS' new activity pack on self- esteem and body confidence.
 Download from www.free-being-me.com.
-This se includes: Instructions Pot of Gold: a fun game where group members identify something special of themselves and share with the group about The Princess List: By creating a list of common features used to describe princess characters in the media, group members understand that their society promotes a narrow definition of beauty Beauty around the world: A running game where group members learn surprising facts about how different cultures see beauty Free Being Me Gallery: a creative activity where group members celebrat appearance diversity and what their bodies enable them to do, rather the what they look like.
-Which elements method are use 3 3 1 ate how?
+This session includes: Pot of Gold: a fun game where group members identify something special about themselves and share with the group The Princess List: By creating a list of common features used to describe princess characters in the media, group members understand that their society promotes a narrow definition of beauty Beauty around the world: A running game where group members learn surprising facts about how different cultures see beauty Free Being Me Gallery: a creative activity where group members celebrate appearance diversity and what their bodies enable them to do, rather than what they look like.
+Which elements method are use Learning in small groups - worked in small groups to create list, meant everyone felt confident to speak up. how?
 My path, my pace - the pot of gold and gallery activity emphasised that everyone is unique and encouraged group members to celebrate their strengths.
-Learning by doing - the gallery activity gave group memlethe the chance to practice body confident messages. oers Connecting with my world - group members learnt about how beauty is seen around the world.
-How does the m give youth mem chance to take t bers a contributing and discussing their ideas.
-The whole session encourag jed How can you co this activity to t of Girl Guiding a Scouting? ne values to feel good about themselves, and our role as friends to care for -
+Learning by doing - the gallery activity gave group members the chance to practice body confident messages.
+Connecting with my world - group members learnt about how beauty is seen around the world.
+How does the method give youth members a chance to take the lead?
+Group members made a shared decision about the Princess List by contributing and discussing their ideas.
+The whole session encouraged group members to speak up and share their views.
+We asked older group members to run the two games, and each small group planned how to present their gallery to everyone.
+How can you connect this activity to the values of Girl Guiding and Girl Scouting?
+We supported the discussions around how important it is for everyone to feel good about themselves, and our role as friends to care for each other.